 Several data visualization software tools are available to help solve some of these problems and provide actionable marketing insights.
 The top platforms that come to mind are Google Data Studio, Tableau, and Datorama.
-All three of these platforms have unique characteristics, and some also complement one another and integrate well together.
+All three of these platforms have unique characteristics; some also complement one another and integrate well.

 Below is an example of a digital marketing dashboard built in Tableau.
 Notice on the left that the analytics are filtered several ways, starting with date ranges and quarters.
-The information includes impressions, CTR, cost, leads, etc. Below, you’ll see that the data is filtered by direct media and paid search. paid social and programmatic.
+The information includes impressions, CTR, cost, leads, etc. Below, you’ll see that the data is filtered by direct media, search, paid social, and programmatic.

 You’ll also see the pacing report on the right, which can help digital marketers track spending across all channels in real-time.

-Here’s an example of a digital marketing dashboard built with Google Data Studio.
-In this example, the metrics are broken down by Google Ads, Facebook Ads, and LinkedIn Ads.
+Here’s an example of a digital marketing dashboard built with Google Data Studio (Looker Studio.)
+In this example, the social media metrics are broken down by Google Ads, Facebook Ads, and LinkedIn Ads.
 The dashboard also shows a break out of spending and conversion by each digital marketing program.
 There is a lot of flexibility when using data visualization software to manage and fuel a marketing dashboard.

-What Types of Data Can Be Integrated into a Social Media Analytics Dashboard?
+What Types of Social Media Metrics Can Be Integrated into a Dashboard?

-Several types of analytics can be integrated into a social media dashboard.
+Several types of analytics can be integrated into a social analytics dashboard.
 Here are a few to consider: